reith/bedehi/README.md

 Commands
 -----
-    /gave amount to @person [-- some words as description] /took amount from @person [-- some words as description] /report
+    /gave AMOUNT to @PERSON [-- some words as description] /took AMOUNT from @PERSON [-- some words as description] /report
     /contacts